 4. How to write a 250-word abstract [for college students and above].

-5. Anatomy of a Specific Aims Page.
-The Specific Aims page is the crystallization of your proposal, similar to but far more detailed and precise than an executive summary.
-All grant applications, whether to private foundations or the NIH, DoD, or NSF, hinge on the Specific Aims page.
+5. How to write a specific aims page.
+The Specific Aims page is the crystallization of your proposal for grant applications, similar to an executive summary.
+All grant applications hinge on the Specific Aims page.

-7. Missing Semester.
+7. The content of missing semester.
 This MIT course teaches you the day-to-day tools you need to do computational science, for example how to move and rename masses of files, quickly edit files with vim, or make a build system.

 8. LaTeX.
 LaTeX makes beautiful preprints and technical papers.
 I use Beamer for almost all my presentations.
 I write as many of my grants in LaTeX as possible.
 IEEE conferences accept TeX submissions.
 Biomedical journals sometimes do.